-Pseudolarix Genus (Golden larch)
+Pseudolarix Genus (golden larch)

-Pseudolarix, described in 1858 by George Gordon (1806 – 1879) in The Pinetum, is a monotypic genus of flowering trees in the family Pinaceae.
+Pseudolarix, as described in 1858 by George Gordon (1806 – 1879) in The Pinetum, is a monotypic genus of flowering trees in the family Pinaceae.
 The sole species, Pseudolarix amabilis, is commonly known as golden larch, though it is not a true larch (Larix), being more closely related to Keteleeria, Abies and Cedrus.

 - The leaves are bright green, measuring 1.2 to 2.4 inches (3 - 6 cm) long and 0.08 in 0.12 inch (2 - mm) thick, with two glaucous stomatal bands on the underside.
 Needles turn a brilliant golden yellow before falling in the autumn, hence the common name.
 The leaves are arranged spirally, widely spaced on long shoots, and in a dense whorl on the short shoots.

-The cones are distinctive, superficially resembling a small globe artichoke, 1.6 to 2.8 inches (4 - 7 cm) long and 1.6 to 2.4 inches (4 - 6 cm) broad, with pointed triangular scales; they mature about 7 months after pollination, when (like fir and cedar cones) they disintegrate to release the winged seeds.
+- The seed cones are distinctive, superficially resembling a small globe artichoke, measuring 1.6 to 2.8 inches (4 - 7 cm) long and 1.6 to 2.4 inches (4 - 6 cm) broad, with pointed triangular scales.
+They mature about 7 months after pollination, when (like fir and cedar cones) they disintegrate to release the winged seeds.

 Golden larch is a very attractive ornamental tree for parks and large gardens.
 Unlike the true larches, it is very tolerant of summer heat and humidity, growing very successfully in the southeastern United States where most larches and firs do not succeed.
-In Europe growth is most successful in the Mediterranean region with notable specimens in northern Italy; further north in the United Kingdom it will grow, but only very slowly due to the cooler summers.
+In Europe, growth is most successful in the Mediterranean region with notable specimens in northern Italy; further north in the United Kingdom it will grow, but only very slowly due to the cooler summers.

 This conifer has earned the Royal Horticultural Society's Award of Garden Merit.